mcummings128/gh-actions-outputs-experiments-1/README.md

 # gh-actions-outputs-experiments
-Experiments with Github Actions outputs in various scenarios
+Experiments with Github Actions outputs in various scenarios.
+This repository is a supplement to the article 'TODO ARTICLE NAME' TODO LINK

 # Outputs: Summary